Welcome . . .

 This website is based on an over a decade-long, on-going study of the Nature of Truth in thousands of references in Theology, Philosophy, Literature, History, Mathematics, Science and Logic.
 To see the extent of this study, please download the Extensive Bibliography below.

-At this site you will find a Unique, Satisfactory and Much Needed Definition for the word Truth.
+At this site you will find a

 Much needed because the concept of Truth is inescapable.